Lokesh-DataScience/QnA-Bot-App/README.md

-# ChatBotApp
+# QnABotApp

 ## Project Overview

-ChatBotApp is a python webapp for QnA using Llama-3 model.
+QnABotApp is a python webapp for QnA using Llama-3 model.

 ## Repository Contents

-- **ChatBotApp.py**: Python script that provides a graphical user interface (GUI) using Streamlit to demonstrate the ChatBot.
+- **QnABot.py**: Python script that provides a graphical user interface (GUI) using Streamlit to demonstrate the QnA.
-- **ChatBotCode.ipynb**: Jupyter notebook containing the complete code for ChatBot model.
+- **QnABotCode.ipynb**: Jupyter notebook containing the complete code for QnA model.
-- **requirements.txt**: List of Python libraries required to run `ChatBotApp.py` and `ChatBotCode.ipynb`.
+- **requirements.txt**: List of Python libraries required to run `QnABot.py` and `QnABotCode.ipynb`.

 ## Getting Started